10xOXR/IFED_Milestone_2_Exoplanets/README.md

 ### Existing Features

-- The entire site is a single HTML page, with elements hidden and shown, using jQuery, according to the Navbar selection.
+- The entire site is a single HTML page, with elements hidden and shown using jQuery, according to the Navbar selection.
 	- This approach is more streamlined than having six separate pages and provides more visually appealing transitions.

 - Fully responsive D3.js animations, DC.js dashboard charts, and interactive charts using Crossfilter2.